kleijnweb/swagger-bundle/README.md

 If the content cannot be deserialized using the format specified by the request's Content-Type header, or if validation of the content using the resource schema failed, SwaggerBundle will return a `vnd.error` response with a 400 status code.

+# Developing

+## Amending Your Swagger Document

+SwaggerBundle adds some standardized behavior, this should be reflected in your Swagger document.
+Instead of doing this manually, you can use the 'swagger:document:amend' command.

+## Functional Testing Your API

+TODO

 ## License